withtwoemms/recruitment/README.md

 Things can go wrong and when they do, it may be helpful to try again.
 Passing a `Contingency` to a `Coordinator` is how you do that.
-The class, alone, can be passed for some default behavior or it can be instantiated with the params `max_retries` and/or `reaction`.
+The class, alone, can be passed for some default behavior or it can be instantiated with the params.
 The `max_retries` param is self-expanatory as it governs the maximum number of retries that will be attempted.
 ```python
 from actionpack.actions import Call